-What Is High Gloss Paint?
+What Exactly Is High Gloss Paint?

+High gloss paints have more resin than pigment, creating a mirror-like finish.
+The surface of high gloss paint is smooth with few irregularities to break up light.
+When you look at a painted wall, the difference is stark.
+A wall painted with flat paint will not reflect light, making it appear flat.
+High gloss paint has a very high sheen level and appears almost mirror-like when applied correctly.
 The high gloss finish is achieved by using a lot of resins and fewer pigments in the paint formula, which results in a hard and glossy coating.
 The best high gloss paints have a high sheen level, reflecting a lot of light to make the color look more vibrant.

 Benefits of Using High Gloss Paint